Kyagara/equinox/README.md

 config := &api.EquinoxConfig{
 	Key: "RIOT_API_KEY", // The API Key provided as a parameter.
 	LogLevel: api.WARN_LOG_LEVEL, // The logging level, NOP_LOG_LEVEL disables logging.
-	Timeout: 15, // http.Client timeout in seconds.
+	HTTPClient: &http.Client{Timeout: 15 * time.Second}, // http.Client used internally.
 	Cache: cache.NewBigCache(cacheConfig), // The default client uses BigCache with an eviction time of 4 minutes.
-	Retry: true, // Retries a request if the API returns a 429 response.
+	Retry: 1, // Retries a request n times if the API returns a 429 response.
 }
 ```